shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 ## Steps towards accuracy:

 - **--** Similar face alignment across frames
+- **--** Customising facial landmark positioning, and cascades as per emotion-faces and pose angles
 - **--** Proper selection of feature vectors
 - **--** Perfect masking
 - **--** Accuracy can be gained further by tuning of the Xgboost models